 One of the best ways to learn more about what you think is (or may be) your dream job is to gain first-hand experience through an internship.
 Summer is the perfect time to immerse yourself in the work environment without worrying about grades or school-related projects.

-Some colleges value internship experiences just as much as future employers do, and the best way to learn certain job and interpersonal skills is through work experience.
+Some colleges value internship experiences just as much as future employers do.
+The best way to learn certain job and interpersonal skills is through work experience.
 Internships are perfect for people with limited work experience, while still showing their passion for the field.
 Internships are also a great way to find out if your chosen field is really what you want to do.

 Many teens may find volunteer work to be one of the best experiences they have prior to their senior year.
 A variety of voluntary positions may be available during the summer.
 Church and 4-H camps allow teenagers to work with younger students within their communities and there are also plenty of volunteering opportunities at summer camps and with various civic organizations.
 Much like an internship, volunteer work helps you gain first-hand experience while learning skills you’ll need for the rest of your life.